-Epoxy-lined and stainless storage tanks, dosing tanks, reactor support structures, and pressure and temperature instrumentation for Kenyan chemical processing plants.
-Materials picked against the chemistry, not the catalogue.
+Epoxy-lined and stainless storage tanks, dosing tanks, reactor support structures, and pressure and temperature instrumentation for chemical processing plants across East Africa.
+Materials are selected to match the chemistry involved.

 Chemical processing buyers care less about brand and more about whether the tank will survive the medium for its full design life.
 The conversation usually starts with chemistry: medium, concentration, temperature, cycle frequency, and contamination tolerance.